Holyrood Palace: 16th century

 James V added to the palace between 1528 and 1536, beginning with the present James V's Tower, which is the oldest surviving part of the palace.
 This huge rectangular tower, rounded at the corners, provided new royal lodgings at the north-west corner of the palace.
-Originally equipped with a drawbridge leading to the main entrance on the first floor, it may also have been protected by a moat, and provided a high degree of security.
-The south range was remodelled, and the old queen’s apartments were converted into a new chapel, and the former chapel in the north range was converted into the Council Chamber, where ceremonial events normally took place.
-James IV’s west range was demolished and a new west range in the Renaissance style was built to house new state rooms, including the royal library.
+Originally equipped with a drawbridge leading to the main entrance (protected with a yett) on the first floor, it may also have been protected by a moat, and provided a high degree of security.
+The south range was remodelled, and the old queen's apartments were converted into a new chapel, and the former chapel in the north range was converted into the Council Chamber, where ceremonial events normally took place.
+James IV's west range was demolished and a new west range in the Renaissance style was built to house new state rooms, including the royal library.
 The symmetrical composition of the west range suggested that a second tower at the south-west was planned, though this was never executed at the time.
 Around a series of lesser courts were ranged the Governor's Tower, the armoury, the mint, a forge, kitchens, and other service quarters.
-James V’s first wife, Madeleine of Valois, died at Holyroodhouse in 1537.
+James V's first wife, Madeleine of Valois, died at Holyrood in 1537.

 The English armies of the Earl of Hertford sacked Edinburgh and caused extensive damage to the palace and the abbey in 1544 and 1547 during the War of the Rough Wooing.
 Repairs were made by Mary of Guise, and in May 1559 she had a new altarpiece installed in the chapel royal, featuring paintings from Flanders set in a frame made by a French carpenter Andrew Mansioun.
 The altars were destroyed by a Protestant mob later in the same year, and after the Scottish Reformation was formalised, the abbey buildings were neglected.
 The choir and transepts of the abbey church were pulled down in 1570.
 The nave was retained as the parish church of the Canongate.